How do I apply for consent orders?

 The orders you seek concerning your children, finances and property, spouse or de facto partner maintenance will depend on the circumstances of your family.
 You should seek legal advice about what orders to apply for.

-Generally, Consent Orders that can be made by a court fall into two categories – parenting orders and financial orders.
+Generally, Consent Orders that can be made by a court fall into two categories – parenting orders and financial or property orders.

-NOTE: parenting and financial orders can be sought in the same application.
+NOTE: parenting and financial or property orders can be sought in the same application.

 Set out each order sought in a separate paragraph and number each paragraph.
 Each page should be signed by each party and dated.
 Use the template provided by the Court as a guide to setting out the proposed orders.